 Can Baking Soda and Vinegar Create Enough Pressure to Blow Out a Sink Clog?

-It’s true that the chemical reaction of mixing baking soda with vinegar creates a certain amount of pressure.
+It’s true that the chemical reaction of mixing vinegar and baking soda together creates a certain amount of pressure.
 You can see that quite clearly when the mixture begins to foam and fizz.
 However, that pressure is not enough to blow out a sink clog.

 A Lighthearted Live Demonstration